eunomia-bpf/nvbit-tutorial/tools/instr_count_cuda_graph/README.md

 ## Extension Ideas

-This tool can be extended in several ways:

-1. **Graph structure analysis**: Identify relationships between nodes in a graph
-2. **Memory profiling**: Track memory accesses for graph-launched kernels
-3. **Optimization suggestions**: Recommend how to restructure graphs for better performance
-4. **Comparative analysis**: Compare instruction counts between graph and non-graph executions
+This tool can be extended in several ways: graph structure analysis (identify relationships between nodes in a graph), memory profiling (track memory accesses for graph-launched kernels), optimization suggestions (recommend how to restructure graphs for better performance), and comparative analysis (compare instruction counts between graph and non-graph executions).

 ## CUDA Graphs Best Practices

-Based on the insights from this tool, here are some best practices for CUDA Graphs:

-1. **Balance graph size**: Very large graphs may cause instrumentation overhead
-2. **Counter limits**: Be aware of the `MAX_NUM_KERNEL` limit for unique kernels
-3. **Synchronization**: The tool needs to synchronize after graph execution, which may affect timing measurements
-4. **Stream awareness**: Different streams may have different capturing states
+Based on the insights from this tool, balance graph size (very large graphs may cause instrumentation overhead), be aware of counter limits (the `MAX_NUM_KERNEL` limit for unique kernels), understand synchronization (the tool needs to synchronize after graph execution, which may affect timing measurements), and maintain stream awareness (different streams may have different capturing states).

 ## Next Steps

-After mastering instruction counting with CUDA Graphs, consider:

-1. Building more sophisticated analysis tools for graph-based applications
-2. Implementing graph structure visualization
-3. Creating a tool that compares performance between traditional launches and graph launches
-4. Exploring how different graph structures affect instruction counts
+After mastering instruction counting with CUDA Graphs, consider building more sophisticated analysis tools for graph-based applications, implementing graph structure visualization, creating a tool that compares performance between traditional launches and graph launches, or exploring how different graph structures affect instruction counts.
 CUDA Graphs support represents an important evolution in NVBit tools, enabling them to work with modern, high-performance CUDA programming patterns.